 - 70. Licensing of insurance managers, insurance agents and insurance brokers

 - 71. Obligations of an insurer in relation to insurance agents

 - 72. Financial statements and returns by insurance managers, insurance agents and insurance brokers

 - 73. Separate accounts for premium received

 - 74. Obligations of insurance broker

 - 75. Registration of insurance salespersons

-- 76. Annual fee for insurance salespersons
+- 76. Annual fee for insurance salespersons [Repealed and Replaced by Act 20/11]

 - 77. Obligations of insurance salespersons

 - 78. Claims professionals

-- 78A.
-Other insurance professionals